mouseless/baked/docs/layers/domain.md

 ## Phases

-This layer introduces following phases to the application it is added;
+This layer introduces following `Bake` phases to the application it is added;

 - `AddDomainTypes`: This phase adds an `IDomainTypeCollection` instance to the application context